Newman prides itself on providing quality education and encouraging students to reach their full potential.

 This could be why Newman historically has one of the best employment rates of colleges and universities in the UK.

-Every full-time degree at Newman contains a work placement element so that you will gain the graduate level work experience valued by employers.
+Every full-time three and four year degree at Newman contains a work placement element so that you will gain the graduate level work experience valued by employers.
 Many of our students find their placement a useful way of gaining a greater understanding of the industry that they are considering working in and helps prepare them for employment.
 This can, in turn, help them to refine their career options.

-All students on an Initial Teacher Education course have work placements in schools as part of their course.
-Students on undergraduate degree programmes complete a work placement module in their second year and many have the opportunity to do so again in their third year.
+All students on an Initial Teacher Education course have placements in schools as an integral part of their course.
+Students on undergraduate full degree programmes complete a work placement module in year two and many have the opportunity to do so again in year three.
 Students have the opportunity to carry out a graduate role in any sector, as long as it related to their undergraduate degree.